yt-dlp/homebrew-taps/README.md

 # Homebrew tap for yt-dlp

-This is a Homebrew tap for [yt-dlp](https://github.com/yt-dlp/yt-dlp) and some other applications (if any).
+This is a Homebrew tap for [yt-dlp](https://github.com/yt-dlp/yt-dlp).

 # Installation
 Once you have installed Homebrew on macOS/Linux, type